mautic/user-documentation/docs/campaigns/campaign_builder.rst

    * - Decision
      - Description
    * - **Device visit**
-     - Set the options to track whether your Contact visits your page/s from a specific device type, brand, or operating system.
+     - Set the options to track whether your Contact visits your resources from a specific device type, brand, or operating system.
    * - **Downloads Asset**
      - Set the options to track whether your Contact downloads specified Asset/s.
    * - **Request Dynamic Content**